brillout/goldpage/docs/csr-and-ssr-explained.template.md

 1. The browser loads and executes the source code of React and of our page.
 2. React renders `<Time/>` to the DOM.
 3. `effect` and subsequently `setInterval` are called &mdash; `update` is now called every 30ms.
-4. Every time the second changes `setDisplayedTime` is called, the state `displayedTime` of `<Time/>` changes, and React re-renders `<Time/>` to the DOM.
+4. Every time the second changes, `setDisplayedTime` is called, the state `displayedTime` of `<Time/>` changes, and React re-renders `<Time/>` to the DOM.

-This is basically how a stateful component allows a page to be interactive.
+This is basically how a stateful component and the DOM allow a page to be interactive.
-The crucial aspect to remember is that every thing that happens here, happens in the browser.
+The crucial aspect to remember is that everything that happens here, happens in the browser.
-You could say that a page is "live" when it is loaded and running in the browser.
+You could say that,
+loading and running a page in the browser, allows it to be "alive" and interactive.

-In short, CSR supports interactivity.
+In short, CSR enables interactivity.

 > :information_source:
 > Our example isn't, strictly speaking, interactive: